Chicken With Corn Flakes Recipe: The Crunchiest Breading

 5. FRY the chicken, turning once, until golden and just cooked through (5 to 6 minutes).
 Drain on paper towels.

-Try corn flakes as a crunchy topping on ice cream.
+Try Corn Flakes as a crunchy topping on ice cream.
 We prefer them to the sweetened Frosted Flakes—they’re a better counterpoint to the sweetness of the ice cream.
-But if you have a really sweet tooth, try the sugary Frosted Flakes.